roop/roop.github.io/_posts/2015-07-21-brents-feeds-and-folders.md

-In the Objective-C version of the project, I'm assuming both `Feed` and `Folder` would be defined as Objective-C protocols, and we'd have `LocalFeed` and `LocalFolder` as `NSObject`-based Objective-C classes confirming to those protocols respectively.
+In the Objective-C version of the project, I'm assuming both `Feed` and `Folder` would be defined as Objective-C protocols, and we'd have `LocalFeed` and `LocalFolder` as `NSObject`-based Objective-C classes conforming to those protocols respectively.

 Brent's Objective-C version of `addFeeds` (in say `LocalFolder`) looks like this: